Dzierzan/OpenSA/README.md

 This repository contains a recreated Swarm Assault game in OpenRA engine.
 The goal of this project is to bring modern controls and quality life improvements to Swarm Assault game released in 1999 while still being faithful as much as possible to the original source material.

-# Status
+# Current status

-Currently the project still requires a lot of polishing.
-However you can freely play skirmishes or recreated missions (currently 80/100), feel free to give any feedback or even help to progress further the project.
+At the moment the project is highly complete, nearly all required features are there and what's left is purely technical or cosmetical like HP bars or video support.
+Moreover all missions have been recreated.
+Feel free to give any feedback or even help to progress further this project.

 # Swarm Assault vs OpenSA